joshke/yodelstar/yodelstar-app/README.md

 **Now go forth and create the most beautiful yodeling experience ever!** 💖✨🌟

 ---
-*Made with 💖, ✨, and lots of React magic by the Jodelstar frontend team!*
+*Made with 💖, ✨, and lots of React magic by the Yodelstar frontend team!*